TimePre: Bridging Accuracy, Efficiency, and Stability in Probabilistic Time-Series Forecasting: Experiment

-To assess the impact of normalization within our TimePre framework, we replace the Stabilized Instance Normalization module with three commonly used alternatives: BatchNorm~\cite{batchnorm}, LayerNorm~\cite{layernorm}, and GroupNorm~\cite{groupnorm}.
-The results in Table~\ref{tab:latent_stats} and the trajectory visualizations in Figure~\ref{fig:norm_plot} reveal that normalization choice is a decisive factor for model stability and representational quality under the MCL paradigm.
+To assess the impact of normalization within TimePre, we replace the Stabilized Instance Normalization module with four commonly used alternatives: BatchNorm~\cite{batchnorm}, LayerNorm~\cite{layernorm}, GroupNorm~\cite{groupnorm}, and InstanceNorm~\cite{in}.
+Table~\ref{tab:latent_stats} and Figure~\ref{fig:norm_plot} show that the choice of normalization is a decisive factor for training stability and representational quality under the MCL paradigm.